hep-mirrors/hepmc3/README.md

 generator.

-- The ./examples/LHEFExample/ subdirectory contains source code of an utility that issustrates manipulations with LHEF event record.
+- The ./examples/LHEFExample/ subdirectory contains source code of an utility that illustrates manipulations with LHEF event record.

 - The ./examples/ViewerExample/ subdirectory contains source code of ROOT based GUI program that allows to visualize the HepMC3 events.

 9. The doc/ directory contains files used for generation of library source code documentation with the Doxygen system.
-The dco/CMakeLists.txt file is used by cmake to build  the documantion.
+The doc/CMakeLists.txt file is used by cmake to build  the domination.